baiwi21/Writing-Portfolio/README.md

 ### 🟢 Product Context

-Task Manager is a conceptual SaaS application designed to simulate real-world documentation scenarios.
+This portfolio simulates documentation for a SaaS product.

-This project demonstrates:
+It demonstrates how technical writers:
-- End-user documentation
+- Document user workflows
-- Developer API documentation
+- Create API documentation
-- Help center content
+- Build help center content

 The goal is to reflect documentation practices used in production environments.